sam-goodwin/punchcard/README.md

 });
 ```

-### Type-Safe DDLs with Punchcard "Shapes"
+### Type-Safe DDL with "Shapes"

-Notice how the `topic` interface is type-safe:
+See how the `topic` interface is type-safe and structured?

 ```ts
 await topic.publish({